Umayyad dynasty: Early Marwanid period

 Abd al-Malik concentrated power into the hands of the Umayyad dynasty.
-At one point, his brothers or sons held nearly all governorships of the provinces and Syria's districts.
-Abd al-Aziz was retained over Egypt until his death shortly before Abd al-Malik's in 705.
+At one point, his brothers or sons held nearly all governorships of the provinces and the districts of Syria.
+Abd al-Aziz continued to rule over Egypt until his death shortly before Abd al-Malik's in 705.
 He was replaced by Abd al-Malik's son Abdallah.
 Abd al-Malik appointed his son Sulayman over Palestine, following stints there by his uncle Yahya ibn al-Hakam and brother Aban ibn Marwan.
-In Iraq, he appointed his brother Bishr over Kufa and a distant cousin, Khalid ibn Abdallah ibn Khalid ibn Asid, in Basra, before combining both cities under the governorship of his trusted general al-Hajjaj ibn Yusuf.
+In Iraq, he appointed his brother Bishr ibn Marwan over Kufa and a distant cousin, Khalid ibn Abdallah ibn Khalid ibn Asid, in Basra, before combining the governorships of both cities under the purview of his trusted general al-Hajjaj ibn Yusuf.
 Abd al-Malik's court in Damascus was filled with far more Umayyads than under his Sufyanid predecessors, a result of the clan's exile to the city from Medina.
 He maintained close ties with the Sufyanids through marital relations and official appointments, such as according Yazid's son Khalid a prominent role in the court and army and wedding to him his daughter A'isha.
 Abd al-Malik also married Khalid's sister Atika, who became his favorite and most influential wife.